 "Non criminal" Examples

-- What motivates Jonouchi/Joey in Yu-Gi-Oh! for entering the Duelist Kingdom Tournament is to pay a treatment to his soon-to-be-blind little sister Shizuka/Serenity with the huge reward.
+- What motivates Jonouchi/Joey in Yu-Gi-Oh! for entering the Duelist Kingdom Tournament is to pay for a treatment for his soon-to-be-blind little sister Shizuka/Serenity with the huge reward.
 Double subverted as he loses in the last round, but is still essentially given the money by another sympathetic competitor (his best friend Yugi).